jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

             </activiti:field>
         </extensionElements>
     </serviceTask>

-Listing 10: Logging the value of the wf\_reviewOutcome

 Now the process is ready to go.
 The next step is to get the workflow content model squared away.